shovon/fediverse/learning/everything-fediverse.md

 Just be sure to expand, before interpreting the document.

 And, just as a courtesy, be sure to alias the fields, via the `@context`, compact the document, before sending it out to an intended recipient.
 This way, you won't need to repeat a whole URL prefix for every field.
 This should help save bandwidth.

-### Practicing JSON-LD

-Some may find JSON-LD to be rather confusing.
-Fear not, you are not alone.

-Fortunately, there is a tool for you to explore the various ways to work with JSON-LD.

-Head on over to [json-ld.org/playground](https://json-ld.org/playground/), and start playing around.

-Bear in mind: for most applications, you're probably going to only be expanding JSON-LD, but that said, it's probably a good idea to teach yourself the motivation behind JSON-LD.
-As a quick hint: JSON-LD is just one way to deliver RDF, which, again, is a way to establish relationships from node to node.

-So not only should you write a few lines of JSON-LD

 ## ActivityPub and ActivityStreams Administrivia